unforced/new-bump/.cursorguides/index.md

 2. **Document challenges and solutions**: Add troubleshooting entries when you encounter and solve issues.
 3. **Extract reusable patterns**: When you identify a pattern that could be reused, add it to the templates directory.
 4. **Update the index**: Keep this index file up to date with new guides and status changes.
+5. **Track progress**: Keep the tracking.md file updated with completed steps and next actions.

 ## Next Steps